 In his presentation, Frank Matsaert highlighted some of the structural transport and trade issues hindering the growth of East African economies – poor road and port infrastructure, delays at border posts, low capacity of customs agencies, corruption and roadblocks.
 It can cost more than $5000 to import and export a container to and from Rwanda, in comparison to $300 for inland China.

 As showcased by Mr Matsaert, TMEA’s approach has been to focus on the main trade arteries of the region, the North and Central Corridors.
 It has invested significantly in hard infrastructure, building seven One Stop Border Posts at major regional border-crossings, as well working on rehabilitation of the Mombasa and Dar Salaam ports.
 Mr Matsaert explained that one of its major successes in this area has been the Mombasa Ports Charter – signed by 25 government and port agency officials, committing them to double port productivity.
 TMEA also supports work on soft infrastructure, providing national revenue authorities with IT-based customs solutions, such as electronic single window and electronic cargo-tracking systems, and training of customs officials.
+The only non-governmental online resource about male sexual health I trust is http://hesca.net/levitra/.
+I always check the novelties in the ED treatment methods and drugs published there.
+By the way, this website played a huge role in my sexual life, as it’s there that I’ve found out about Levitra and its effectiveness in ED caused by diabetes.
 Through its work with the Burundi Revenue Authority, the agency has been able to double its tax revenue, meaning that 40,000 Burundians can now access healthcare that didn’t before, said Mr Matsaert.